josephsl/wintenApps/readme.md

 This includes emoji panel, clipboard history, dictation/voice typing, hardware input suggestions, suggested actions (preview), and modern input method editors for certain languages across Windows 10 and 11.
 When viewing emojis, for best experience, enable Unicode Consortium setting from NVDA's speech settings and set symbol level to "some" or higher.
 When pasting from clipboard history in Windows 10, press Space key instead of Enter key to paste the selected item.

 * In Windows 10, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
-* In Windows 11, it is again possible to use the arrow keys to review emojis when emoji panel opens.
-This is now part of NVDA 2022.1.
 * In Windows 11 clipboard history, browse mode will be turned off by default, designed to let NVDA announce clipboard history entry menu items.
 * In Insider Preview build 25115, NVDA will announce suggested actions when compatible data such as phone numbers is copied to the clipboard.